 Packed with an arsenal of aftermarket-level components, the Blackout is in a class of its own.
-The heart and soul of this model is the Blackout PTC (Power Transfer Center) frame and features a tapered head tube and 3D dropouts compatible with 3/8″ axles.
+The heart and soul of this model is the Blackout PTC (Power Transfer Center) frame which features a tapered head tube and 3D dropouts compatible with 3/8″ axles.

-Round this package out with sealed bearing alloy wheels putting the power to the ground, and you’ve got an elite platform ready to rail the track.
+Round this package out with sealed-bearing alloy wheels, putting the power to the ground, and you’ve got an elite platform ready to rail the track.

 - Blackout PTC (Power Transfer Center) smooth weld disc frame with lightweight HSR alloy construction.

 - CLiQ Citizen carbon fork with alloy tapered steer tube and 20mm thru-axle dropouts

 - CLiQ tapered integrated sealed bearing headset 1 1/8″ x 1.5″

 - 100% heat-treated Chromoly CLiQ Addict 8″ bars and Haro alloy CNC top load stem

 - Alloy 2-piece crank 175mm with sealed CLiQ BB86 bottom bracket